Nature of Business and Significant Accounting Policies |

 We adopted a comprehensive new lease accounting standard effective January 1, 2019 using the optional modified retrospective transition method; accordingly, the comparative information for the year ended December 31, 2018 has not been adjusted and continues to be reported under the previous lease standard.

 We determine at inception whether an arrangement that provides us control over the use of an asset is a lease.
-Substantially all of our leases are long-term operating leases for facilities with fixed payment terms between two and 15 years.
+Substantially all of our leases are long-term operating leases for facilities with fixed payment terms between and 15 years.
 Payments under our lease agreements are primarily fixed payments, which are recognized as operating lease cost on a straight-line basis over the lease term.

 We recognize at lease commencement a right-of-use ("ROU") asset and lease liability based on the present value of the future lease payments over the lease term, determined using the discount rate for the lease at commencement date.
 Our lease agreements do not provide a readily determinable implicit rate nor is it available to us from our lessors.
 Instead, we estimate our incremental borrowing rate based on information available at lease commencement to discount lease payments to present value.
 Certain of our leases include options to extend the term of the lease or to terminate the lease.
 When it is reasonably certain that we will exercise the option, we include the impact of the option in the lease term for purposes of determining total future lease payments.
 Our operating lease ROU assets are recorded in operating lease right-of-use assets on our accompanying consolidated balance sheet.
 The current portion of operating lease liabilities are presented within accrued expenses and other current liabilities, and the non-current portion of operating lease liabilities are presented under long-term operating lease liabilities on our accompanying consolidated balance sheet.